 - The buy back cannot be a part of a tax avoidance plan.

 HMRC clearance to a company share buyback

 An HMRC clearance enables shareholders to plan.
-We often use HMRC’s pre-transaction clearance services to confirm that a proposed share buyback qualifies for capital treatment.
+We often recommend HMRC’s pre-transaction clearance services to confirm that a proposed share buyback qualifies for capital treatment.

 We will plan for your company share buy back and oversee implementation for you.
 There are stages to work through as follows: